How to clean wooden garden furniture properly, without damaging it

 Follow these simple cleaning steps to clean your wooden garden furniture with care

-With summer around the corner, it's time to spruce up the backyard ready for outdoor enjoyment and that includes your outdoor furniture.
-When it comes to how to clean wooden garden furniture, luckily, it's a fairly simple task.
+With summer nearing, it's time to spruce up the garden ready for outdoor enjoyment, and that includes your outdoor furniture.
+When it comes to mastering how to clean wooden garden furniture, luckily, it's a fairly simple task.

 Cleaning your best outdoor furniture, along with cleaning your decking and giving the grass its first cut of the year, is essential to make sure your outdoor space is in tip-top condition ahead of hosting a BBQ or throwing a garden party.

-While it might seem like a daunting task because of the potential risk of damaging the wood, thankfully, cleaning wooden garden furniture is actually quite a simple chore – especially with a little help from experts.
+While it might seem like a daunting task because of the potential risk of damaging the wood, thankfully, cleaning wooden garden furniture is a fairly simple chore, especially with a little help from experts.

-This expert guide will look at how to clean your wooden garden furniture properly, without causing any damage to the wood.
+This expert guide reveals how to clean your wooden garden furniture properly, without damaging the wood.

 How to clean wooden garden furniture